Welcome to Stripe.

 Stripe provides you Payment Services through various Financial Services Providers.
 Payment Services allow you to accept payment from your Customers for Transactions.
-We may limit or refuse to process Charges (as defined below) for any Prohibited Businesses, or for Charges submitted in violation of this Agreement.
+We may limit or refuse to process Charges (as defined below) for any Restricted Businesses, or for Charges submitted in violation of this Agreement.
 To use the Payment Services, you must also accept separate agreements with the Financial Services Providers as described in Section 5.

 The following terms used in this section relate to your use of Payment Services:

 “Charge” means a credit or debit instruction to capture funds from an account that a Customer maintains with a bank or other financial institution in connection with a Transaction.

 “Refund” means an instruction initiated by you to return funds to a Customer for an existing Charge.

 “Dispute” means an instruction initiated by a Customer with a Financial Services Provider or us to return funds for an existing Charge (including a chargeback on a payment card network; or a dispute on a debit network).

 “Reversal” means an instruction initiated by a Financial Services Provider or us to return funds for an existing Charge.
 Reversals may result from (i) invalidation of a charge by a Financial Services Provider; (ii) funds settled to you in error or without authorisation; and (iii) submission of a Charge in violation of Network Rules, or where submission of the Charge or your use of Payment Services violates this Agreement.